nautobot/nautobot/docs/configuration/optional-settings.md

 ## RELEASE_CHECK_URL

-Default: None
+Default: None (disabled)

-The releases of this repository are checked to detect new releases, which are shown on the home page of the web interface.
-You can change this to your own fork of the NetBox repository, or set it to `None` to disable the check.
-The URL provided **must** be compatible with the GitHub API.

-Use `'https://api.github.com/repos/netbox-community/netbox/releases'` to check for release in the official NetBox repository.
+This parameter defines the URL of the repository that will be checked periodically for new NetBox releases.
+When a new release is detected, a message will be displayed to administrative users on the home page.
+This can be set to the official repository (`'https://api.github.com/repos/netbox-community/netbox/releases'`) or a custom fork.
+Set this to `None` to disable automatic update checks.

+!!! note
+    The URL provided **must** be compatible with the [GitHub REST API](https://docs.github.com/en/rest).

 ---

 ## REPORTS_ROOT

-Default: $BASE_DIR/netbox/reports/
+Default: `$INSTALL_ROOT/netbox/reports/`

 The file path to the location where custom reports will be kept.
 By default, this is the `netbox/reports/` directory within the base NetBox installation path.